Two and Three Pseudoscalar Production in $e^{+}e^{-}$ annihilation and their contributions to $(g-2)_{\mu}$: Introduction

 Recent interest on $e^{+}e^{-}$ annihilation into two and three pesudoscalars is driven by their contribution to the anomalous magnetic moment of the muon $a_{\mu}=(g_{\mu}-2)/2$, with $g_{\mu}$ the muon Land\'e factor.
-The theoretical prediction of $a_{\mu}$ has become a major tour de force in the last years because, on the experimental side, it has been measured with high precision, $a_{\mu}^{\mathrm{exp}}=11659208.9(5.4)(3.3)\times10^{-10}$ {[}\citealp{Bennett:2006fi},\citealp{Zyla:2020zbs}{]}, and there seems to be a $~3.3 \, \sigma$ discrepancy with the standard model (SM) prediction \cite{Zyla:2020zbs}.
+The theoretical prediction of $a_{\mu}$ has become a major tour de force in the last years because, on the experimental side, it has been measured with high precision, $a_{\mu}^{\mathrm{exp}}=11659208.9(6.3)\times10^{-10}$ {[}\citealp{Bennett:2006fi},\citealp{Zyla:2020zbs}{]}, and there seems to be a $3.3 \, \sigma$ \cite{Zyla:2020zbs} or $3.7 \, \sigma$ \cite{Aoyama:2020ynm} discrepancy from the standard model (SM) prediction.
 This fact paves the possibility of bringing out new physics contributions.
-Within the standard model \cite{Jegerlehner:2017gek,Aoyama:2020ynm}, the most important contribution, the electromagnetic, is accurately calculated up to tenth-order $\alpha_{e}^{5}$, $a_{\mu}^{\mathrm{QED}}=11658471.8951(80)\times10^{-10}$, with very small uncertainty \citep{Aoyama:2012wk}.
+Within the standard model \cite{Jegerlehner:2017gek,Aoyama:2020ynm}, the most important contribution, the electromagnetic one, is accurately calculated up to tenth-order $\alpha_{e}^{5}$, $a_{\mu}^{\mathrm{QED}}=11658471.8931(104)\times10^{-10}$, with very small uncertainty \citep{Aoyama:2012wk,Aoyama:2019ryr}.
 The electroweak contribution at the two-loop level is also well determined as $a_{\mu}^{\mathrm{EW}}=15.36(0.1)\times10^{-10}$ \cite{Jackiw:1972jz,Knecht:2002hr,Czarnecki:2002nt,Gnendiger:2013pva}.
 The hadronic contribution is considered as the major source of uncertainty and has two components: hadronic light-by-light scattering (HLBL) and hadronic vacuum polarization (HVP).
-The HLBL cannot be directly estimated from experimental input, and a combination of different theoretical models has estimated it as $a_{\mu}^{\mathrm{HLBL}}=10.5(2.6)\times10^{-10}$ \cite{Prades:2009tw,Colangelo:2019uex,Danilkin:2019opj}.
+The HLBL cannot be directly estimated from experimental input, and a combination of different theoretical models has estimated it as $a_{\mu}^{\mathrm{HLBL}}=9.2(1.8)\times10^{-10}$ \cite{Aoyama:2020ynm,Prades:2009tw,Colangelo:2019uex,Danilkin:2019opj}.
+The lattice calculations on HLBL and HVP could be found in, e.g. Refs.~\cite{Borsanyi:2020mff,Blum:2016lnc,Blum:2017cer,Asmussen:2019act}.
 A comprehensive amplitude analysis on $\gamma\gamma\to\pi\pi,K\bar{K}$ is done in Refs.\cite{Dai:2014lza,Dai:2014zta,Dai:2016ytz,Dai:2017cvz}.
 They are indeed the constraints on HLBL where the photons are real.
-HVP is the largest hadronic contribution and it is related with the cross section of $e^{+}e^{-}\to \, \mbox{anything}$ throughout causality and unitarity.
+HVP is the largest hadronic contribution and it is related with the cross section of $e^{+}e^{-}\to \, \mbox{anything}$ throughout causality and unitarity \footnote{ We note that in the early works \cite{Terazawa:1968jh,Terazawa:1969ih}, the upper limit of HVP contribution has been given. }.
 The present value for the leading order HVP contribution is $a_{\mu}^{\mathrm{HVP},\mathrm{LO}}=694.0(4.0)\times10^{-10}$ \citep{Davier:2019can}.
-And the next-to-leading order and next-to-next-to-leading order HVP corrections are derived by considering also higher order hadronic loops, $a_{\mu}^{\mathrm{HVP},\mathrm{NLO}}=-9.87(0.09)\times10^{-10}$, $a_{\mu}^{\mathrm{HVP},\mathrm{NNLO}}=1.24(0.01)\times10^{-10}$ \citep{Kurz:2014wya}.
+And the next-to-leading order and next-to-next-to-leading order HVP corrections are derived by considering also higher order hadronic loops, $a_{\mu}^{\mathrm{HVP},\mathrm{NLO}}=-9.83(0.07)\times10^{-10}$\citep{Keshavarzi:2019abf}, $a_{\mu}^{\mathrm{HVP},\mathrm{NNLO}}=1.24(0.01)\times10^{-10}$ \citep{Kurz:2014wya}.
 The computation of the HVP contribution relies heavily on the available experimental data and, consequently, its improvement will come from the accurate measurement of the electron-positron cross-section.